TickTeam/guide-tt/ios_app/3_how_to_change_the_order_of_tasks.md

 ##### Option 1 - Using the Sort feature

-1. Open TickTick on your iOS device, then tap the option menu in the upper-right corner, then tap “Sort”.
+1. Open TickTick on your iOS device, then tap the option menu in the upper-right corner, then tap "Sort".

 2. Sort tasks by due date, title, or priority if you're sorting the Inbox or a custom list.